OscarRobertRodriguez/projectsModernDeveloper/_posts/2016-12-06-architecture.md

 ---
 <h1 style="color:#3CCAE6">Projects</h1>

-1. **Page Rendering** <br>
+**1.**
+<p style="color:#3CCAE6">Page Rendering</p>
-Analyze the HTML code given below and parse it to identify all the tokens.
+<p style="font-weight: bold">Analyze the HTML code given below and parse it to identify all the tokens.
 Create a DOM tree for the same HTML code.
 Is the HTML code malformed?
 Provide justification with proper reasoning.
-The HTML code to be used is given below.
+The HTML code to be used is given below.</p>

  <h2 style="color:#3CCAE6">Provided Code For Project:</h2>
 ```html